tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 ### 4. Instructor Do: Review Networks (5 min)

-Ask the students a few questions that they might have realized during the homework.
+Ask the students a few questions that might have arisen during the homework.

 * What does the RPC port allow us to do?

   **Answer**: This exposes these Ethereum APIs needed to talk to our node.

-Assure the students that if they don't know the answers to these next questions, it's totally okay:
+Assure students that if they don't know the answers to these next questions, it's totally okay:

 * What is a `bootnode`?